openlegend/core-rules/core/SRD.md

 **Description:** Either through innate extrasensory perception or a special conduit such as a computer terminal, bubbling cauldron, or a crystal ball, you can view the target from a distance. \newline

-**Effect:** You can scry on a person or area that you are familiar with.
+**Effect:** You can spy on a person or area that you are familiar with.
 The power level of this bane determines the maximum distance between you and the target.
 If successfully invoked, you can see and hear everything that goes on within a 60' radius of your target.
 Anyone within the targeted area who has a Resolve defense score higher than your Prescience action roll to invoke this bane becomes aware of an unseen presence in the area (regardless of whether or not you succeed at the roll).
-Certain creatures may be able to identify your scrying if they are familiar with such powers.
+Certain creatures may be able to identify your spying if they are familiar with such powers.

 -   **Power Level 5** - 1 mile or less
 -   **Power Level 6** - 100 miles or less